objectliteral/teachingJS/chapters/04_functions/02_invocation.md

 };
 obj.outer(); // true
 ```
 The interpreter binds an individual value to every function invocation even if that value does not make sense.
 Because the implicit binding of the global object to `this` it is very easy to accidentally add properties to the global object.
 This is generally not good and especially when unintended.
 In ES5 strict mode, `this` is bound to the `undefined` value in functions that are being invoked via function invocation.
 This is not great, but better than the previous solution.
-(More on strict mode in XX.XX).
+(More on strict mode in [01.03](#strict-mode)).
 ```javascript
 var getUndef = function () {
     'use strict';